Budget-Friendly 2-Day Machu Picchu Tour by Car.

 Excludes

-• Meals: The package price does not include any meals, such as breakfasts, lunches, dinners, or snacks.
-You'll need to budget for and make your own arrangements for meals at local restaurants or cafes in the towns you visit.
+• Meals: The tour does not include any meals.
+You will need to budget for meals at local restaurants or cafés in the towns you visit.

 • Hot springs : If you want to relax at the Aguas Calientes thermal baths, there is a small entrance fee of 20 soles per person.
 You can pay this fee when you arrive.